-The Council is required to inspect the area within its boundaries for the purpose of identifying land where contamination is causing unacceptable risks to human health or to the wider environment.
+We have to inspect the land within our area to identify land where contamination is causing unacceptable risks to human health or the wider environment.

-Most land contamination problems are dealt with through development and planning controls and this process will continue.
-The legislation provides a means to require the remediation of land where this is not taking place voluntarily.
+Most land contamination problems are dealt with through development and planning controls, but the law provides a way to put things right if this is not the case.

 The main objectives of the strategy are:

-- to comply with the legal requirements placed on the Council by the introduction of the Environmental Protection Act 1990 Part IIA
+- To comply with the legal requirements of the Environmental Protection Act 1990 Part IIA.

-- to compile a Register of all the land in the District that falls within the description of "contaminated land" as defined in EPA 1990 Part IIA
+- To compile a register of all the land in the district defined as contaminated land in the EPA 1990 Part IIA.

-- to ensure that land identified as contaminated land is remediated and keep records of the remediation in the Contaminated Land Register
+- To ensure land identified as contaminated land is remediated (restored so it is not contaminated) and keep records of this Contaminated Land Register.

-- to encourage owners of contaminated land that is due to be redeveloped to carry out voluntary remediation through the planning process
+- To encourage owners of contaminated land due to be redeveloped to carry out voluntary remediation through the planning process.

-- to encourage the re-use of brownfield sites in order to maximise the use of previously developed land, to reduce the pressure on greenfield sites and to preserve the Green Belt in general.
+- To encourage the re-use of brownfield sites to maximise the use of previously developed land, to reduce the pressure on greenfield sites and to preserve the Green Belt in general.